dmbarbour/glas/docs/GlasApps.md

 As a convention, applications might route `/sys` to a runtime provided `sys.refl.http`.
 This could provide access to logging, testing, profiling, debugging, and similar features via browser.

+*Note:* The runtime can provide RPC and HTTP on the same network port, distinguishing based on request headers.

 ## Graphical User Interface?
 Defer.

 The big idea for [glas GUI](GlasGUI.md) is that users participate in transactions through reflection on a user agent.
 That is, users can see data and queries presented to the user agent, and adjust how the agent responds to queries on their behalf.
 This combines nicely with live coding, but in conventional cases the response to a query can be modeled as a variable bound to a toggle, text-box, or slider.